 The testing alone is exceptionally rigorous and may send you out looking for a bit of training before making even a first attempt at the written exam―or exams.
 There are a wealth of private companies that offer classroom and/or home study instruction specifically designed to aid you in acing any set of tests put in front of you.
 Some of these courses are not cheap, but then again, neither is getting a CDL.
 Plus, with so much importance riding on a successful score, a few extra dollars means nothing over the long run.

 Every additional endorsement you want (see Federal Guidelines) has a test to go along with it.
-All applicants are required to take and score a minimum of 80% on any exam taken.
 The tests can be quite long and cover the spectrum of information discussed in the CDL Handbook, but at least all are of the multiple-choice variety.

-The skills test is divided into three sections.
+The skills test is divided into sections.
 Each is timed and closely scored.
-If you fail any component, you will not be able to proceed to the next and will have to not only take the test again, but pay for it again, too.
-So there is a monetary incentive to getting through this also.
 The test is available by appointment only and only given at certain MVA offices (call to make sure before showing up).

-You must self-certify your type of vehicle operation with the Maryland MVA by January 2014.
+You must self-certify your type of vehicle operation with the Maryland MVA.
 This means you must self-certify one of the following driving categories:

 - Non-Excepted Interstate

 - Excepted Interstate

 - Excepted Intrastate